seung-lab/ca3_paper/README.md

 The repository is not set up for pip installation.

 ## Hardware dependencies
 All notebook codes in this repo do not require GPUs.
-GPUs are required for vesicle segmentation, which was accomplished by using the software called Cellpose  [Cellpose](https://github.com/mouseland/cellpose).
+GPUs are required for vesicle segmentation, which was accomplished by using the software called [Cellpose](https://github.com/mouseland/cellpose).
-Training on one NVIDIA GTX 1050 Ti GPU took about 2 hours with Cellpose.
+Training on one NVIDIA GTX 1050 Ti GPU took about 2 hours

 ## MF bouton extraction demo
 To see a demo of MF bouton extraction, run the notebook script Demo_MF_bouton_extraction.ipynb